Safety agency bans range of unregulated baby sleep products tied to at least 90 deaths

 Supporters of the new rule said it will address an explosion in untested infant sleep products that conflict with federal safe sleep guidelines that recommend babies sleep on simple, flat surfaces.
 The American Academy of Pediatrics and advocacy groups such as Consumer Reports pushed for the measure.

-“I think this is a proud moment for the commission,” CPSC chairman Robert Adler said after the rule was passed.
+“I think this is a proud moment for the commission,” acting CPSC chairman Robert Adler said after the rule was passed.

 Critics worried the agency was moving ahead despite a lack of evidence.

-Note: Correction: An early version of this story incorrectly reported that CPSC vote was 4-0.
-It was 3-1.